 Format the page in small content sections broken up by H tag headings, images, infographics, and quotes to add visual interest.
 Include plenty of white space so readers don’t grow fatigued reading large blocks of text.
 Use bullets to condense information into easy-to-read lists.

-While there is no rule about the length of pillar pages, aim for at least 2000 words to cover the subject thoroughly.
+While there is no rule about the length of pillar pages, they are typically considered long-form content.
+Aim for at least 2000 words to cover the subject thoroughly.

 Pillar pages are often a starting point for your website visitors.
 Make it easy for them to engage with your content and lead them to take the next step by following these best practices:

 B2B tech marketing is not easy.
 You must communicate technical information that can be confusing and difficult for most readers.
-Pillar pages will help you meet this challenge by laying out your content in a way that helps readers (and Google) easily grasp your products and solutions, while building trust and topic authority.
+Pillar pages will help you meet this challenge by laying out your content in a way that helps readers (and Google) easily grasp your products and solutions while building trust and topical authority.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.